daniellevb00/scraping-dutch-housing-market/README.md

 ### 5.5 Are there tasks for which the dataset should not be used?
 If so, please provide a description.

-The dataset can be used for any matters regarding the housing market in the Netherlands.
+The dataset can be used for any matters regarding the housing market in the Netherlands, at municipality level as well as province level.
 For anything outside of this topic, the dataset has no use.